 The electric vehicle (EV) landscape is rapidly evolving, with charging infrastructure playing a crucial role in its growth.
 While various charging standards exist, harmonization remains a key challenge.
 The North American Charging Standard (NACS), also known as SAE J3400, aims to address this by introducing a single port capable of handling both AC and DC charging.
-This article delves into the inner workings of the NACS inlet.
+This article delves into the inner working principle of the NACS inlet.

 DC+/L1: